 - D1.
-Carry out a consultation with a patient. - D2.
+The doctor as a practitioner: Carry out a consultation with a patient. - D2.
 Diagnose and manage clinical presentations. - D3.
 Communicate effectively with patients and colleagues in a medical context. - D4.
-Provide immediate care in medical emergencies - D5.
-Prescribe drugs safely, effectively and economically - D6.
+Provide immediate care in medical emergencies. - D5.
+Prescribe drugs safely, effectively and economically. - D6.
 Carry out practical procedures safely and effectively - D7.
 Use information effectively in a medical context.